open-xml-templating/docxtemplater/readme.md

  * docx4j :JAVA, this is probably the biggest docx library out there.
 They is no built in templating engine, but you can generate your docx yourself programmatically
  * docx.js: Javascript in the browser, you can create (not modify) your docx from scratch, but only do very simple things such as adding non formatted text

+# Modules

+Functionality can be added with modules.
+They is yet no doc for the modules because it is not completely mature yet, but you can open an issue if you have any question about it.
+I have already created one module that can add images using the syntax: `{%image}`, which is documented here: https://github.com/edi9999/docxtemplater-image-module